Skip to content

 Antibiotic-associated diarrhoea (ADD) is one of the most common side effects of antibiotics, with a prevalence of between 5 to 35%, depending on the type of antibiotic8 taken.
 A meta-analysis of 23 studies carried out in 2012 (focusing on contrasting and combining results from multiple studies) supported the use of probiotics in antibiotic-associated diarrhoea9.
 One particular form of AAD is Clostridium difficile infection, which manifests as chronic diarrhoea and in severe cases, colitis.
 This is of particular concern in the elderly and can sometimes be fatal.
 Based on a systematic review and meta-analysis of 23 randomized controlled trials including 4213 patients, evidence suggests that probiotics are both safe and effective in helping to support the health of the gut microbiome and reducing digestive upset related to Clostridium difficile-associated diarrhoea10.
 Health professionals can visit this article in the Professionals site to find out more about Probiotics and Clostridium difficile.

-The extensive research behind these two strains sets them apart from many probiotic supplements on the market today and makes them a suitable choice for anyone who wishes to take natural bacteria during their course of antibiotics.
-Furthermore, Lactobacillus acidophilus Rosell-52 and Lactobacillus rhamnosus Rosell-11, have been tested and shown in-vitro to survive stomach acidity and bile salts.
+The extensive research behind the three previously mentioned Lactobacillus strains sets them apart from many probiotic supplements on the market today and makes them a suitable choice for anyone who wishes to take natural bacteria during their course of antibiotics.
+Furthermore, Lactobacillus acidophilus Rosell-52, Lactobacillus rhamnosus Rosell-11 and Bifidobacterium lactis Lafti B94 have been tested and shown in-vitro to survive stomach acidity and bile salts.

 There is no suggestion in current research that probiotics interfere with the action of antibiotics in any way.
 In fact, doctors and GPs are often now recommending probiotic supplements and probiotic foods, such as yoghurts or kefir, to be taken alongside a course of antibiotics.

-Alternatives to antibiotics would of course be interesting to explore but ideally in the case of a bacterial infection, this should be under the supervision of a healthcare practitioner.
+Alternatives to antibiotics would, of course, be interesting to explore but ideally, in the case of a bacterial infection, this should be under the supervision of a healthcare practitioner.
 It is worth considering that antibiotics are not always necessary, for example in the case of viral infections, antibiotics will remain ineffective (because antibiotics, by nature, target bacteria).
 There are also arguably a number of minor bacterial infections that have the potential to resolve naturally without having to rely on an antibiotic.
-Of note, up to 42% of uncomplicated urinary tract infections may clear spontaneously within 48 hours, especially when helped along with plenty of water15.
+Of note, up to 42% of uncomplicated urinary tract infections may clear spontaneously within 48 hours, especially when helped along with plenty of water17.

 The question of whether someone should be taking a probiotic or an antibiotic is commonly asked.
 The answer, in short, is that it isn't a question of either/or! but instead, whether a probiotic should be taken in addition to, or alongside, an antibiotic.
 The answer to this question is, in most cases, yes!